“I have both a privilege and a responsibility to help to promote positive environmental action and education.” – Jill Pelto Meet Jill Pelto, a

 From 1991-2000 approximately 113,126 acres of suitable jaguarundi habitat was destroyed in south Texas.
 The only US stronghold for the jaguarundi is the Laguna Atascosa National Wildlife Refuge in Texas, but it is gradually being developed as human populations increase.

 For many years there had been no written recovery plan specifically for the jaguarundi until the Golf Coast Jaguarundi Recovery Plan was created in 2013.
 People have been taking action to restore critical habitat; planting shrubbery to help encourage the return of the jaguarundi.
-The USFSW protects unoccupied habitat to help ensure that populations can

 expand and connect to one another.
 The closest known population is about 90 miles outside of the Texas-Mexico border.